 The unassuming location is easy to pass by.
 It’s about 1 1/2 miles north of the Polynesian Cultural Center on Kamehameha Highway.

-I would highly recommend arriving right when they open.
-They often sell out within the first hour and once it’s gone, it’s gone!
+I highly recommend arriving right when they open.
+They often sell out within the first hour, and once it’s gone, it’s gone!

 *Related post: For more local gems, be sure to check out our guide to 9 Secret(ish) spots in Oahu!